 If you don’t qualify, you may be able to purchase short-term or temporary health insurance until you qualify for a SEP or until the next open enrollment period comes around.

-If possible, complete your application before your qualifying life event occurs.
+It’s not always possible, but if you can, complete your application before your qualifying life event occurs.
 You’re typically able to make insurance changes 60 days following your qualifying life event.
 The sooner you enroll, the sooner you’ll be covered.
 Unfortunately, if you miss your SEP window, you’ll have to wait to apply for coverage until the next open enrollment period.
 Without coverage, you run the risk of expensive medical bills if you or your family members have a major health issue.

 All SEP enrollments require proof of a qualifying life event before your coverage can start.
-Be sure to have all required documentation ready in advance.
+Be sure to have all required documentation ready in advance if you can.
 Some common examples of qualifying life event documentation include a birth or marriage certificate, a loss of coverage notice from a previous employer or a new driver’s license.

-If you qualify, you can purchase a health plan directly through an insurance company or through an agent.
+If you qualify, you can purchase a health plan directly through an insurance company like Priority Health or through an agent.
 However, if you qualify for a subsidy to help with your out-of-pocket costs, you’ll need to purchase it through the Marketplace.

-No matter what your qualifying event is or may be, the most important thing is that you and your family members have coverage.
+No matter what your qualifying event is or may be, the most important thing is that you and your family members have and keep your coverage.

-Do you qualify for an SEP and want to browse plan options?
-Priority Health has just the plan for you.
-Shop our plans here.
+Do you qualify for a SEP and want to browse plan options?
+Priority Health has a plan for you.